If there’s one thing that’s for sure, dogs will always need to go out on walks.

 How does a dog harness work?

-What are the different types of harnesses for dogs?
+What are the main types of harnesses for dogs?

-There are four main types of dog harnesses that can be used on walks.
+There are four main types of dog harnesses that can be used for walks and lead training.
 The different types include:

 - Back clip harnesses